 What is OpenVPN?

-OpenVPN is a reliable and well tested VPN solution that is able to run over a single port, supports compression, tunnels over nat, and is able very secure.
+OpenVPN is a reliable and well tested VPN solution that is able to run over a single port, supports compression, tunnels over NAT, and is very secure.

 What does this script do?